 Pokhara the adventure sports capital of Nepal.
 You can take a jeep tour, go paragliding, hike, horseback riding, mountain biking, and more.

-Day 7 This morning, we fly back to Kathmandu and the Yak & Yeti.
-Today, on our private tour we visit the city's colorful sites and temples.
+Day 7 - Friday This morning, we fly back to Kathmandu and the Yak & Yeti.
+You should have time to visit the city's colorful sites and temples.
 You can explore shops for special gifts to bring home to family and friends.

 Tonight, we celebrate our amazing adventure with a sumptuous Farewell Dinner.
 Then we'll retire to the bar with our fellow adventurers to plan our next adventure.
-Tomorrow is Departure Day.
+Tomorrow is Saturday, Oct 26 is Departure Day.
 It's adieu until we meet again!